 Power BI

-Power BI is a dynamic business intelligence tool that empowers users to gather, analyse, and visualize data from various sources, allowing for informed decision-making through interactive reports and dashboards.
+Power BI is a dynamic business intelligence tool that empowers users to gather, analyze, and visualize data from various sources, allowing for informed decision-making through interactive reports and dashboards.
 This tool is user-friendly, enabling both technical and non-technical users to explore data, discover insights, and share information across an organization.

 Data Factory